mkdynamic/good_print/README.md

 # GoodPrint

 Not as awesome as awesome_print.
+Prints objects with simple balanced indentation.

 ```ruby
 >> require 'good_print'